Xilinx/VMC_Help/HDL/expr/README.md

 # Expression

-The Xilinx Expression block performs a bitwise logical expression.
+The Expression block performs a bitwise logical expression.

 ![](./Images/block.png)

+## Description

 The expression is specified with operators described in the table below.
 The number of input ports is inferred from the expression.
 The input